strye/csmd-converter/readme.md

 # csmd-converter
-A node js library to convert comic script markdown to other formats
+A node js library to convert comic script markdown to other formats.

 ## Install
-This module is currently not in npm, but can be installed directly form github npm install strye/csmd-converter
+This module is currently not in npm, but can be installed directly from github npm install strye/csmd-converter
 _OR_
 npm install strye/csmd-converter -S

+## Development Notes:
+- HTML exporter contains bugs, but is usable if you don't mind hand modifying the output.

 ## Usage

 # Markdown Guide